h4ckyou/h4ckyou.github.io/posts/re/posts/ezRev.md

 The size is 64 and since the elements there are `DWORD --> int()` whose size is 4 bytes that means the number of elements there are 16

-And from the nested inner loop which defines `j and k` it iterates till it reaches 4 twice meaning the matrix is a 4x4 matrix meaning it has 4 rows and 4 columns
+And from the nested inner loop which defines `j and k` it iterates till it reaches 4 twice meaning the matrix is a 4x4 matrix i.e it has 4 rows and 4 columns

 At this point I changed the data type of the matrix to `int[4][4]`

 ![image](https://github.com/h4ckyou/h4ckyou.github.io/assets/127159644/02b4abc7-4aa6-4c8c-bdf6-36c5d4423b6a)